How Kamala Harris can beat Trump

 The contrast between Harris and Trump

 The differences between Kamala Harris and Donald Trump could hardly be greater.
 She's a woman, he's a man, she's black, he's white.
-Harris is 59, Trump 78 - and suddenly he looks old in a contest with an opponent who is almost two decades younger.
-She, the former prosecutor, against him, the convicted felon.
+Harris is 59, Trump is 78 - and suddenly he looks old in a contest with an opponent who is almost two decades younger.
+She, the former Attorney General of California, against him, the convicted felon.
 Above all, Harris is likely to use this offensively in the election campaign - especially as she herself, unlike Biden with his son Hunter, is not carrying around legal baggage in her own family.

-Harris is likely to score more points with certain groups of voters than Trump, but also than Biden: especially with blacks, but probably also with younger people and women.
+Harris can probably score more points with certain groups of voters than Trump, but also than Biden: especially with blacks, but probably also with younger people and with women.
 Trump must now completely rethink his campaign and develop a new strategy.
 The Republican is even complaining about this publicly, ranting on his online platform Truth Social: "Now we have to start all over again."
 The Republican Party should be compensated for its previous campaign spending, which was entirely focused on Biden, he rages.

 Harris' biggest target